 Probabilistic models are by definition non-deterministic and apply Monte Carlo techniques to forecast a range of possible future shoreline positions including an associated confidence interval based on a large number of model simulations.
 Input parameters used are in the form of probability distribution functions (PDFs) which describe the statistical and interdependent nature of the variables which govern the problem.
 This modeling framework/paradigm can be employed with any one or combination of the previously described models.

 Currently, there is a growing understanding in the coastal management arena of the need to move away from making policy decisions based on deterministic estimates of shoreline position towards a risk management style coastal planning framework (Stive, Ranasinghe and Cowell 2009, Ranasinghe, Callaghan and Stive 2012, Jongejan, Ranasinghe and Vriling 2011).
 This risk-based approach to planning requires probabilistic estimates of input parameters including estimates of shoreline erosion (Jongejan, Ranasinghe and Vriling 2011).
 By taking the probabilistic approach to modeling shoreline-change the option of developing an Economically Optimal Setback Line (EOSL) becomes available to the coastal manager (Jongejan, Ranasinghe and Vriling 2011, Wainwright, et al. 2015).
 EOSLs allow a community or individual to weigh the potential economic gains associated with building in a coastal area against the risks associated with doing so within a robust probabilistic/statistical framework (Wainwright, et al. 2015).

+This type of model is best suited for quantifying risks due to short-term, storm induced, erosion events.
+The effects of sea level rise on future shoreline change may also be included in this model.
+Sea level rise and climate non-stationarity may be explicitly accounted for in the structural model during the simulation of individual erosion events, or the short-term probabilistic shoreline change risk may alternatively be superimposed on separate projections of long-term shoreline change due to SLR.
+Explicitly including SLR in the structural function should theoretically produce more robust model results, however this method is inherently more complicated than linear superposition of short and long-term erosion risks.
+Also, the structural function itself must be capable of accepting SLR as an input, which precludes the use of this method with analytical and semi-analytical methods and really demands the use of an advanced process based model. (add citations)

+Also, structural function requires significant historical data be available to calibrate shoreline response model to known historical storm impacts on a given shoreline.
+Not many areas in the world have access to this type of data, however as a the body of knowledge surrounding these methods continues to grow it is likely that robust empirical methods of estimating model parameters will become more widespread.

 Integrated Coastal Systems